Land and freshwater birds

 While flightless birds not particularly prevalent in New Zealand's subantarctic, several other forms, including the three snipe, the Auckland Island rail and The Snares fernbird, have reduced powers of flight.

-The characteristic tameness of subantarctic land and freshwater birds, combined with their ground-nesting habit and unwillingness to fly, has made them vulnerable to introduced mammalian predators.
-This problem has been accentuated in some cases by the presence of introduced herbivores, which over the past 150 years have drastically altered the vegetation on some islands, reducing cover for many species.
+The characteristic tameness of these subantartic birds, combined with their ground-nesting habit and unwillingness to fly, has made them vulnerable to introduced mammalian predators.
+This problem has been accentuated in some cases by introduced herbivores.
+Since the mid 1800s, these herbivores drastically altered the vegetation on some islands, reducing cover for many species.